Science policy: United Kingdom

-The Department for Science, Innovation and Technology (DSIT) is the ministerial department of the government of the United Kingdom responsible for helping to encourage, develop and manage the UK's scientific, research, and technological outputs.
+The Department for Science, Innovation and Technology (DSIT) is the ministerial department of the government of the United Kingdom responsible for helping to encourage, develop and manage the United Kingdom's scientific, research, and technological outputs.
 Additionally, the Government Office for Science advises the Government on policy and decision-making based on science and long-term thinking.

-In the United Kingdom, the Haldane principle, that decisions about what to spend research funds on should be made by researchers rather than politicians, is still influential in research policy.
+In the UK, the Haldane principle that decisions about what to spend research funds on should be made by researchers rather than politicians is still influential in research policy.
 UK Research and Innovation is a non-departmental public body that directs research and innovation funding in accordance with this principle.
-The Advanced Research and Invention Agency is an additional body which was set-up to fund high-risk, high-reward research.
+The Advanced Research and Invention Agency is an additional body which was set up to fund high-risk, high-reward research.

 United States

 The United States has a long history of government support for science and technology.
 Science policy in the United States is the responsibility of many organizations throughout the federal government.
 Much of the large-scale policy is made through the legislative budget process of enacting the yearly federal budget.
 Further decisions are made by the various federal agencies which spend the funds allocated by Congress, either on in-house research or by granting funds to outside organizations and researchers.

 Research funding agencies in the United States are spread among many different departments, which include: